Tong Yang (mathematician): Awards

 In 2019, Yang earned the first-class award in Natural Sciences of the Higher Education Outstanding Scientific Research Output Award (Science and Technology) by the Ministry of Education of China for his joint work on well-posedness of the Prandtl equation in Sobolev spaces.
-He received another another first-class award in 2022 for his work on mathematical theory of compressible Navier-Stokes equations and related models.
+He received another first-class award in 2022 for his work on mathematical theory of compressible Navier-Stokes equations and related models.
 In 2020/2021, he was awarded the RGC Senior Research Fellowship by the University Grants Committee for his project "Some Mathematical Theories for Kinetic Systems".